olavea/Rubys-TimeShip/content/blog/2024/01/21-personalization-and-skill-building/email.md

----
-title: Personalization and Skill-Building
-author: "@OlaHolstVea"
-date: 2024-01-21
----
+Subj:

 Ahoy podcast guest!

-Whichever area of dev-life you chose for us to focus on there is one common skill I belive is key.
+Whichever area of dev-life you chose for us to focus on there is one common skill I believe is key.

 I don't know about you, but I believe in learning.
 And I believe the learning we devs best can share with each other isn't tech tricks, but skill-building techniques.